PGY2 Ambulatory Care Residency-Portland

-Providence Medical Group, part of Providence Health & Services, operates more than 30 primary care clinics in the Portland area.
-PMG’s Clinical Pharmacy Department is among the most progressive in the country, allowing residents to learn the best in team-based, evidence-based care.
+Providence Medical Group (PMG) is part of Providence Health & Services, a large integrated health care system, and a leading provider of quality medical care in Oregon.
+PMG operates more than 40 primary care clinics in the Portland area dedicated to meeting the health care needs of the community.
+PMG’s Clinical Pharmacy Department is among the most progressive in the country, allowing residents to learn team-based, evidence-based care.

 - Flexibility allows residents to change schedules throughout the year based on their interests